din/simplify_jackets/README.md

 # What are jackets?

 Jacket for [Simplify](http://mmth.us/simplify/) is a simple bundle with HTML, CSS and JS files inside.
-Jackets are simply skins for Simplify's desktop widgets.
+Jackets are skins for Simplify's desktop widgets.

-Jacket is similar to any HTML web-page with CSS styles and JS scripts.
-If you can mark-up and style web-pages, you can also knit your own jacket for Simplify.
+A jacket is similar to any HTML web-page with CSS styles and JS scripts.
+If you can mark-up and style web-pages, you can also 'knit' your own jacket for Simplify.

 ## Jacket folder structure and `index.html`

-Jacket is simply a folder.
+A jacket is a folder.
 It may contain any number of files.
-You can place HTML, CSS, JS or even images inside the folder.
+You can place HTML, CSS, JS, or even images inside the folder.

 Every jacket must have one mandatory file called `index.html` in jacket's root folder.
 This file contains all information about your jacket: name, author, link to web-site, and some other important properties.
 Also, this file is used to mark-up your jacket and include cascading style sheets and scripts.

 You do not need to include jQuery into your jacket, because it is already included by Simplify.
-You may, however, include other frameworks, if you like.
+You may, however, include other frameworks, if you like or forbid Simplify to include jQuery.
 In this case, your responsibility is to avoid their interference with jQuery.

-Note that `index.html` file must be valid HTML (HTML4 or HTML5).
+Note that `index.html` file must be valid HTML (XHTML, HTML4 or HTML5).

 ### Overall structure of `index.html`